Medicare Annual Enrollment Period

 Medicare Basics

-Medicare is the federal health insurance program for people aged 65 and older.
+Medicare is the federal health insurance program for people aged 60 and up.
 Understanding the different parts of Medicare is the first step in choosing the right coverage for your health needs.

 Part B covers certain doctors' services, outpatient care, medical supplies, and preventive services.
 This is a critical part of your healthcare, especially for ongoing health maintenance and managing chronic conditions.